oasis-tcs/openc2-jadn/jadn-v2.0.md

 JSON data in this format may be used directly for communication or to visualize the content of CBOR-serialized data.

-* When using Concise JSON serialization, instances of JADN types MUST be serialized as in section 4.1 except:
+* When using Concise JSON serialization, instances of JADN types MUST be serialized as in Table 6.1 except as shown in Table 6-3.

+###### Table 6-4: Concise JSON

 | JADN Type      | Concise JSON Serialization Requirement                                                                                                                                                                                                                                                              |
 |:---------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|